Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > All enabled avatars are evaluated.
 Fixed controllers are generated at "Assets/VRLabs/GeneratedAssets/" and reassigned automatically.
 >
-> To fix non-VRLabs particle death controllers in child Animators, name the layer containing the layer weight control as "Control ___" where ___ is the name of the FX layer to retarget.
+> To fix non-VRLabs particle death controllers in child Animators, name the layer containing VRC Animator Layer Control as "Control ___" where ___ is the name of the FX layer to retarget.

 </details>